Are Video Game Addictions Real?

 Written By

-Video game and gaming addictions are issues that have had profound effects on our youth.
+Video games and gaming addictions are issues that have had profound effects on our youth.
 Since technology and recreational gaming became normal features in our daily lives, there have always been those concerned about its impact.

 As the world of gaming has grown and changed, the topic of addiction has been hotly debated and questioned.
 Has video gaming and its impact on younger populations resulted from the move towards massive multiplayer gaming?
 Or is it reflective of deeper underlying issues impacting the youth?